doctorfree/Asciiville/README.md

 Ascii Art filenames may be provided with or without the filename suffix (e.g. `Friends/tux.asc` or `Friends/tux.asc.gz` or Friends/tux`).

+When viewing Ascii Art in display mode it is possible to enter 'browse/zoom' mode by entering 'b' or 'z' at the keyboard.
+In this mode the currently displayed art can be zoomed in and out.
+See the [Usage](#usage) section below.

 The `asciiville` command can also be used to invoke commands in a variety of ways:

 * The lightweight character based system monitor, `btop`